 These federal laws apply to both in-state and out-of-state faxes, but are subject to state laws.
 Many states have their own laws governing telemarketing and fax marketing.
 Many are based on the federal law, but not all include the same exception for existing relationships.
 Before embarking on a fax marketing campaign, check your state laws to make sure where you stand.

-For lots more information about fax marketing and related fax topics, check out the links on the next page.
+For lots more information about fax marketing and related fax topics, check out the links below.